 Taste Wexford Events

-Taste the Island is an all-island showcase and celebration of the world-class food and drink found across the island of Ireland.
-Visitors, both domestic and overseas, will have access to a bountiful calendar of authentic food and drink events and experiences during the 12 week celebration which takes place in September, October and November.
+Taste the Island is an all-island showcase and celebration of the world-class food and drinks found across the island of Ireland.
+Visitors, both domestic and overseas, will have access to a bountiful calendar of authentic food and drink events and experiences during the 12-week celebration which takes place in September, October and November.

 Explore the incredible food and drink culture of Ireland through locally inspired dishes and ingredients; touring distilleries and breweries; enjoying traditional hands-on experiences; discovering food trails and food festivals; visiting food producing farms and meeting the makers behind the world class food and drink.

-Taste Wexford is the experiential side of Wexford’s food and drink offering and we are delighted to be at the forefront of this International campaign.
-Taste Wexford have created an incredible calendar of events for Taste the Island with events and experiences such as:
+Taste Wexford is the experiential side of Wexford’s food and drinks offering and we are delighted to be at the forefront of this International campaign.
+Taste Wexford has created an incredible calendar of events for Taste the Island with events and experiences such as:

 Taste Wexford Taste the Island Events

 Enjoy a private after-hours three-floor tour of Ireland’s most haunted house, Loftus Hall, followed by a decadent meal in the candle-lit dining room.

 Let Seanacai and Celtic Witch Lorraine of Gallivanting Tours guide you through Ireland’s most haunted house, Loftus Hall.
 The guided tour starts on the ground floor where you will receive a welcome Jackford Gin on arrival.
 You will then move on from the beautifully tiled reception area and immerse yourself in the rest of the tour which includes the famous Card Room and Room 13.